You can create a partition to run the Windows operating system on your Macintosh computer using either:

 Installing Parallels Desktop for Mac

-You can purchase Parallels Desktop 12 for Mac Student Edition through many sources for $39.99.
+You can purchase Parallels Desktop 16 for Mac from many sources with a student discount for $39.99.

 - On the Hub